orbitdb/field-manual/00_Introduction/00_Introduction.md

 ## A different perspective on centralized power

+We think there's enough writing out there about the evils of centralization.

-Instead of adding to the stream of discourse railing against centralized power and so-called "Big Tech," we want to offer another perspective: every technology that every company has created, and every piece of data they have stored in their silos has together provided vast opportunities for us in the decentralized space.
-The ziggurat of the centralized is nothing more than a pedestal and springboard for us to leap off of into a bright future filled with new products and servives as yet unimagined.
+Instead, we want to offer the perspective that that every technology that every company before us has created, and every piece of data they have stored in their silos, has collectively provided a vast set of opportunities for us in the decentralized space.
+The ziggurat of the centralized is nothing more than a pedestal and springboard for us to leap off of into a bright future filled with new products and services as yet unimagined.

+We now have the capabilities to create distributed, decentralized applications where:

+- The user is in full control of their own data
+- Third-party applications ask permission to run locally, instead of storing your information on their servers
+- Peers connect directly to each other with no middlemen
+- Applications start as GDPR and HIPAA compliant, never revealing sensitive information
+- Every layer of the application can be swapped out and configured: the data layer, the middleware, and the UI layer, creating hypercustomizatible experienced
+- Industries once thought intractable can be served - finance, healthcare, manufacturing, and more

-In short, everything past is prologue to this moment - and we're glad you're with us.
+We truly believe that everything past, for better or worse, is prologue to this moment - and we're glad you're with us.

 ## Historical Context